A STORY OF HOPE

 Jumping would require total commitment.
 Once I jump, there is no going back.
 If I let loose, what will happen?

 “Jump!
 Let go of everything, and I will catch you,” the Lord continued.
-While wrestling with deep and overwhelming convection of sin, I cried to the Lord as I jumped, “Save me or kill me, but I will not stay on this ledge.”
+While wrestling with deep and overwhelming conviction of sin, I cried to the Lord as I jumped, “Save me or kill me, but I will not stay on this ledge.”
 I stepped off the ledge of my past life and jumped into the unknown waters of total surrender.

 God caught me.
 Jumping meant that I let go of everything.
 My regret, pain, and past, were abandoned as I submitted myself to God.
 I found the power to live just past surrender.
 I discovered life comes from the sacrifice of Jesus Christ.
 As long as I thought Him an escape from punishment without a relationship, I could never be free.
-When I accepted Him as Lord, I enter into a loving relationship.
+When I accepted Him as Lord, I entered into a loving relationship.

 Jesus surrendered to humanity 2000 years ago when He died for our sins.
 He paid a sin debt He did not owe, and that we guilty humans could never pay.
 Jesus gave His all to purchase our freedom so we may have a relationship with Him.
 Let me encourage you today.
 Jump!
 Simply ask Jesus to forgive you of your sins, come into your heart, and be your Savior and Lord.
 Jump!